 Service Specification: the description or specification for the Services provided in writing by the Supplier to the Customer.

-Supplier: G4S Investigation Solutions (UK) Ltd trading as The Cotswold Group and registered in England and Wales with company number 03749819 whose registered office is 46 Gillingham Street, London, SW1V 1HU.
+Supplier: G4S Investigation Solutions (UK) Ltd trading as Allied Universal Compliance and Investigations and registered in England and Wales with company number 03749819 whose registered office is 46 Gillingham Street, London, SW1V 1HU.